PM Modi, Chinese President Xi shake hands at side event at G20 Summit | Law-Order

 - Cameroon

-Prime Minister Narendra Modi and Chinese President Xi Jinping shook hands Tuesday at a side event at the G20 Summit here, a gesture drawing some attention because of the strained relations between the two countries over a border clash two years back.
+Prime Minister Narendra Modi and Chinese President Xi Jinping shook hands Tuesday at a side event at the G20 Summit here, a gesture sparking interest because of the strained bilateral relations over a border clash two years back.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)